Georg Kolbe Museum

 Can I buy tickets online?

-Ticket purchasing options may be available online; check the official website for up-to-date information.
+Ticket purchasing options can vary, so check the official website for the latest information on online ticket sales.

 Are there restrooms and cafes?